pdjr-build/swipe-handler/README.md

 ## Setting up the swipe handler

-The simplest way to set up a document for __SwipeHandler__ is to establish an arbitrary container and to place within it the document components which will be under swipe system control.
+The simplest way to set up a document for __SwipeHandler__ is to establish an arbitrary container and to place within it the document components which constitute the _panels_ which will be under swipe system control.
 For example:
 ```
 <htm>
 <head>